 - Place harness straps over the child’s shoulders.
 Harness straps should lie flat, not twisted, and be placed through the slots located at or below your child’s shoulders.

 - Buckle the harness and the chest clip, and tighten until snug.
-The harness is snug enough when you cannot pinch any extra material at the shoulder.
+The harness is snug enough that you cannot pinch any extra material on the shoulder.